iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 As a Visitor,
 When I visit an author's show page
-I see all book titles by that author
+I see all books by that author
-Each book should show its year of publication
+Each book should show:
+- the book title
-Each book should show its number of pages
+- the number of pages in the book
+- the year the book was published
+- a small image of the book cover

 Each book should show a list of any other authors (exclude this show page's author from that list)
 ```